Plan Information FAQs

 - Click on "Login Help & Sign Up" and then "Sign Up for an Online Account"

-- Veritfy your identity by submitting your Social Security number and date of birth
+- Verify your identity by submitting your Plan account number, Social Security number and date of birth

 - Follow prompts to create a user name and password